What is Red Tag (Sealed) Sample?

 At the time of quality inspection, buyer representative refers to the sealed sample and buyers comments on that sample.
 Shipment inspection is done based on the sealed sample.

-Note: The colour coding definition for the tags may vary buyer to buyer.
+Note: The colour coding definition for the tags may vary from buyer to buyer.

 Prasanta Sarkar